exiv2 tool crash with bad canon raw file

-#6 Updated by Nicolas THOMASSON about 1 year ago
+#6 Updated by Nicolas THOMASSON over 1 year ago

 I'm neither involved in digikam or exiv and I'm not an expert of dealing with exception but from my point of view this is a memory fault signal and not a standard c++ exception.

 Natively it seems not possible to catch that signal by a try/catch mechanism unless maybe some compilation flags.
 For instance it is possible to compile with -fnon-exception-call with gcc which allows to throw exception inside a signal handler.